NoodleSeed-com/noodle-projects/cline_docs/activeContext.md

 # Active Context

-## Current State (Updated 2024-02-24 17:27 PST)
+## Current State (Updated 2024-02-24 17:37 PST)
-Fixed all tests in version_crud.py by implementing proper AsyncMock handling and sequence-based mocking for multiple queries.
-All tests in app/crud/tests/ are now passing.
-Next focus is on template.py tests and routes test implementation issues.
+Fixed all tests in version_crud.py and template.py by implementing proper AsyncMock handling and file system mocking.
+All tests in app/crud/tests/ are now passing with template.py achieving 100% coverage.
+Next focus is on routes test implementation issues.

 ### Recent Test Fixes
 1. test_latest_version_number: